imthenachoman/nSPTiles/README.md

 You know those live tiles that Windows 8+ has? **nSPTiles** is a library that lets you create something like them in SharePoint.

-**nSPTiles** is my my own version of (and wouldn't have been possible without) the [SPJS-Tiles](http://spjsblog.com/2013/11/13/sharepoint-2013-style-tiles/ "SPJS-Tiles") created by [Alexander Bautz](http://spjsblog.com/about/ "about Alexander Bautz").
+**nSPTiles** is my my own version of (and wouldn't have been possible without) [SPJS-Tiles](http://spjsblog.com/2013/11/13/sharepoint-2013-style-tiles/ "SPJS-Tiles") by [Alexander Bautz](http://spjsblog.com/about/ "about Alexander Bautz").
 You can find his at http://spjsblog.com/2013/11/13/sharepoint-2013-style-tiles/.

-After I started using SPJS-Tiles more and more I had a need for some enhancements and additional features -- specifically a DVWP way to render the tiles so they load faster.
+After I started using [SPJS-Tiles](http://spjsblog.com/2013/11/13/sharepoint-2013-style-tiles/) more and more I had a need for some enhancements and additional features -- specifically a DVWP way to render the tiles so they load faster.
 And so I set out to address my needs and ended up with **nSPTiles**.

-*(todo: I'll add a screenshot of a completed tile group when I get a moment)*

 ### Features